 - Follow the instructions to toast buns and serve with the suggested toppings.

 My husband and I love pav bhaji, but when the girls aren't home, we prefer to make it low-carb for both of us.
-To do that, I skip the potatoes in the bhaji for pav and double up the cauliflower.
+To do that, I skip the potatoes in the bhaji for pav and double the amount of cauliflower.
+As for pav, we toast our preferred keto bread from Costco or Whole Foods and serve it alongside.

 This vegetable curry is always served with dinner rolls that are toasted in a skillet using a generous amount of butter.
 For an authentic taste, you can get fresh Pav available at most Indian grocery stores.